 Similar to the trait reset system obviously leading to build templates returning to the franchise, I feel like this is a precursor to the district system returning to the franchise, but this time not just in towns but open world as well.
 Color me beyond stoked!

 My primary concern is how they're going to handle Tequatl/Wurm and organized attempts.
 They made this clear in the release that they'll get to this in subsequent posts, but I'm still just curious how they're handling this.
 Are we going to be able to create private overflows through the guild interface?
 And RE: "the long-term plan for guilds," are we going to see a return to guild halls?
 As an officer of one of the largest most active guilds in the game, I'm really thinking selfishly here, but I want to preserve what we have made such an effort to create.
 If we can level up alts across the game with other players but still have our organized Teq kills and Wurm attempts, I'll be beyond satisfied.

 The wardrobe system will push me to spend more time in PvP, and the WXP overhaul will push me to take other classes into WvW (and similarly spend more time there).
 But I am a PvE player at heart and I was dying to hear this news, especially being on a server that has fallen in recent months down the population chart.
 Despite EG's and GSCH's best efforts, we really just need something like this to save the community we've built over the past 18 months.

-Posted gw2guruaccount on 19 March 2014 - 02:46 PM
+raspberry jam, on 19 March 2014 - 08:18 AM, said:

 I said all along that minigames are stupid as shit and that ultimately people won't play them.
 Now I get to say my favorite thing.